microsoft/live-share/docs/reference/linux.md

 ## Linux browser integration

-Visual Studio Live Share typically **does not require additional steps** to enable browser integration on Linux.
+Visual Studio Live Share typically **does not require additional installation steps** to enable browser integration on Linux.

 To accomplish this, Live Share automatically places a desktop file in `~/.local/share/applications` and the required launcher itself in `~/.local/share/vsliveshare` when the extension first initializes.
 No action is required on your part if this succeeds.